czbiohub-sf/cerebra/paper/paper.md

 ([gene transfer format, GTF](https://www.gencodegenes.org/pages/data_format.html) `.gtf` extension).
 We rely on the [ncls](https://github.com/biocore-ntnu/ncls) library for fast interval tree construction and lookup operations.

-We use [parallel processing](https://en.wikipedia.org/wiki/Multiprocessing) to stream in multiple VCF files at once, then convert them to indicies [todo: add index ref] for memory-efficient lookups.
+We use [parallel processing](https://en.wikipedia.org/wiki/Multiprocessing) to stream in multiple VCF files at once.
 We extract relevant information -- including genomic interval, observed base, and read coverage -- from each variant record.
 In the `germline-filter` module variants are compared to one another and filtered out if found to be identical.
 In `count-mutations` variants are simply matched to whichever gene they came from.
 In `find-aa-mutations` variants are queried against our genome interval tree -- if a matching interval is found we convert the DNA-level variant to a peptide-level variant.
 Eventually peptide-level variants from across all VCF are reported in tabular format.

 ![checkout](fig1.jpg)
 ***Figure 1.*** Workflow describing the `find-aa-mutations` module.